aggrhm/quick_jobs/README.md

 ### Processing Jobs in the Background

 The core to processing jobs in the background is to call `Job.process_ready_jobs` in a daemon process.
 Here's an example of a job runner using the QuickUtils TaskManager.
+Place the following in the file `script/job_processor`:

 ```ruby
 require 'quick_utils'